-With a strategic location halfway between Miami and New York, our region is the ideal place for moving products throughout the East Coast.
-Our region is home to numerous distribution centers serving the retail and wholesale markets as well as foodservice.
-Inland Port Dillon is a game-changer that will reduce shipping costs to/from the Port of Charleston as well as open intermodal opportunities into the Mid-West.
-Contact our team today to begin your site search.
+Northeastern South Carolina is located halfway between Miami and New York, making it an ideal place for moving products throughout the east coast.
+The region is already home to numerous distribution centers serving the retail and wholesale markets.
+Inland Port Dillon is a game-changer that grants companies access to international markets via the Port of Charleston.

 Inland Port Dillon

-A game-changer for our region, the inland port is essentially the Port of Charleston right here in our region.
-With competitive drayage rates, intermodal rail service, and easy access to I-95, Inland Port Dillon will reduce logistics costs for port-related logistics companies located within the region.
+Owned and operated by the South Carolina Posts Authority, Inland Port Dillon is a rail-connected extension of the Port of Charleston.
+With competitive drayage rates, intermodal rail service, and easy access to I-95, Inland Port Dillon reduces costs for port-related logistics companies operating in northeastern South Carolina.

 Proximity to the Port of Charleston

-In addition to the inland port, we are also close to the Port of Charleston.
-Parts of our region are less than an hour from a deep water port terminal.
-The port can accommodate the largest cargo ships on the ocean and is served by most of the major ocean carriers with numerous routes to Europe and Asia.
+In addition to the inland port, Northeastern South Carolina is also in close proximity to the Port of Charleston.
+In fact, parts of our region are within an hour’s drive from the terminal.
+The port can accommodate even the largest cargo ships and is served by most of the major ocean carriers, with numerous routes to Europe and Asia.

 Major Interstate Corridor Access